webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Calculates-the-Incalculable.md

 ---
 aliases:
-  - Calculates the Incalculable
+- "Calculates the Incalculable"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Environment-Manipulation
-title: Calculates the Incalculable
-collection: Foci
-kind: Compendium
 ---

 ## Calculates the Incalculable
 Awesome mathematical ability allows you to model the world in real time, giving you an edge over everyone.